 H.R.
 2650 closely follows popular measures recently adopted at local and state levels, which largely ban cashless policies at brick-and-mortar retail establishments, while not disrupting traditional non-cash payment methods using the internet, phone and mail.
 Additionally, the bill provides penalties for violations ranging from $2,500 for a first offense to $5,000 for subsequent violations.

 On July 1, 2020, Senate Bill 4145 was introduced by Senator Bob Menendez (D-NJ) and Senator Kevin Cramer (R-ND).
 This bill is the companion bill for HR 2650 and the coalition will support its passage.

-The bill prohibits retailers from declining cash payments from customers, as businesses promote “contactless” digital payment as they grapple with the coronavirus pandemic.
+The bill prohibits retailers from declining Money in physical form such as banknotes and coins. payments from customers, as businesses promote “contactless” digital payment as they grapple with the coronavirus pandemic.
 Retailers and mall owners, including Nordstrom and Simon Malls, have encouraged the use of contactless transactions such as Apple Pay to minimize the risk of spread in their stores and properties.